The Room: Writing

 The original script was significantly longer than the one used and featured a series of lengthy monologues; it was edited on-set by the cast and script supervisor Sandy Schklair, who found much of the dialogue incomprehensible.
 An anonymous cast member told Entertainment Weekly that the script contained "stuff that was just unsayable.
 I know it's hard to imagine there was stuff that was worse.
 But there was."
 Sestero mentions that Wiseau was adamant characters say their lines as written, but that several cast members slipped in ad libs that made the final cut.

 Much of the dialogue is repetitive, especially Johnny's.
-His speech contains several catchphrases: he begins almost every conversation with "Oh, hi!" or "Oh, hi [name of character]!"
+His speech contains several catchphrases: he begins almost every conversation with "Oh, hi!" or "Oh, hi [name of character]!".
 To dismissively end conversations, many characters use the phrase "Don't worry about it", and almost every male character discusses Lisa's physical attractiveness (including an unnamed character whose only line is "Lisa looks hot tonight").
 Lisa often stops discussions about Johnny by saying "I don't want to talk about it."

-In The Disaster Artist, Sestero recalls that Wiseau planned a subplot in which Johnny was revealed to be a vampire because of Wiseau's fascination with the creatures.
+In The Disaster Artist, Sestero recalls that Wiseau planned a subplot in which Johnny was revealed to be a vampire because of Wiseau's fascination with them.
 Sestero recounts how Wiseau tasked the crew with devising a way for Johnny's Mercedes-Benz to fly across the San Francisco skyline, revealing Johnny's vampiric nature.

 Filming

 Principal photography lasted four months.
 Shooting took place mainly on the Birns & Sawyer soundstage in Los Angeles, with some second unit shooting in San Francisco, California.
 The many rooftop sequences were shot on the soundstage, and exteriors of San Francisco were greenscreened in.
 A behind-the-scenes feature shows that some of the roof scenes were shot in August 2002.
-The film employed over 400 people, and Wiseau is credited as an actor, writer, producer, director, and executive producer.
+The film employed over 100 people, and Wiseau is credited as an actor, writer, producer, director, and executive producer.
 Other executive producer credits include Chloe Lietzke and Drew Caffrey.
 According to Sestero, Lietzke was Wiseau's ESL tutor and had no involvement in the film, and Caffrey, who had been an entrepreneurial mentor to Wiseau, died in 1999.
 Wiseau had several problems with his behind-the-camera team, and claims to have replaced the entire crew four times.
 He also assigned multiple (and often disparate) responsibilities to several crew members, a process Sestero described as "sandwich[ing] two roles into one" that frequently resulted in shooting delays: aside from playing the role of Mark, Sestero worked as the film's line producer, helped with casting, and assisted Wiseau; Schklair also served as a de facto first assistant director, and Birns & Sawyer sales representative Peter Anway acted as another assistant to Wiseau.
 Wiseau frequently forgot his lines or missed cues, and required numerous retakes and direction from Schklair and a stagehand named Byron; much of his dialogue had to be dubbed in post-production.